Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall-diagnostic.rst

     The notebook demonstrates:
     - a simple comparison of obtained histograms for different climate models,
-    - ability to merge a few separate plots into a single one.
+    - the ability to merge a few separate plots into a single one.